Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Derived categories

 \section{Derived categories}

-One way of producing triangulated structures is by looking at homotopy categories or derived categories.
+A common source of triangulated structures is given by looking at homotopy categories or derived categories.
 We will consider triangulated categories obtained from dg-algebras.
 For this, we will mainly follow \cite{keller} (see also~\cite{bernsteinlunts}) and borrow some ideas and notations from~\cite{qithesis}.
 A good survey for dg-categories is~\cite{keller2}.